 Dubai & Emirates Airlines

 I can’t really go into too much detail about this, as I had to sign non disclosure agreement but I will say what I can!
 I was working at the Dubai international airport at the Emirates security offices there.
 I had managed to score this internship thanks to some lucky nepotism and my interest in international security/relations.
 As I went in I was assigned to Maya a Lebanese woman who would oversee my tasks at the internship.
 I was given a lovely seat with a window view of the Dubai international airport runway.
 I also got to see several of the security systems that are in place to ensure the safe transport of valuables and prevent any dangerous goods from entering the country.
 My task included finding suitable speakers, venues and topics for an aviation security symposium called AVSEC.
 I had to compile a list of speakers who had undergone security situations.
 One of my most interesting finds was an Ethiopian Pilot who had been hijacked 3 times and hit in the head with an axe but survived the crash landing.
 I also contacted several cyber security experts.
 The internship was good fun and lasted about a month.
 I was the only American there so people were quite interested in me.
 I had several lovely conversations and interactions with people I can’t say the names of due to security.
 I was also given food vouchers for the Indian curry restaurant downstairs.
 I had butter chicken curry and mutton roganjosh almost everyday and boy was it good.
 My days would consist of waking up at 5 a.m. driving to the airport then going home and working out with my friend Trishul.
 Trushil was the only other person I had met close to my age and was the Nepalese gym attendant at my parents apartment.
 Most people get out of Dubai in the summer if they can and all of my friends I went to High School with are at universities in the U.S. We ended up having long conversations everyday after the internship and he taught me new workouts.
 The internship was good because it gave me some work experience and helped me pass the time in extreme dusty heat of the Dubai summer.
-I would also call Yuki for at least an hour everyday once I got home, I was so ready to see her in person.

 lunch break at Emirates airlines